IconoclastLabs/motion-rubberstamp/README.md

 ## Uninstalling

-Motion-rubberstamp duplicates your original icon files with `_base` suffixes.
-To uninstall, simply remove motion-rubberstamp from your gemfile
+Motion-rubberstamp duplicates your original icon files with `_base` suffixed counterparts.
+To uninstall, simply run `rake rubberstamp:revert` to restore your original icons, then delete motion-rubberstamp from your gemfile or rakefile.

 ## Contributing